nplang/NPL-Tutorials/NPL-Titbits/Editor/Readme.md

 Egress Packet : Received packet is single inner tagged, tpid is 0x9100

 ````
-On the BMODEL window you will see prints that display ingress and egress packets based on editor function changes in  NPL prgram.
+On the BMODEL window you will see prints that display ingress and egress packets based on editor function changes in  NPL program.

 ## Next Tutorial